CodeMonsterPHD/GaTector-A-Unified-Framework-for-Gaze-Object-Prediction/README.md

 ![Illustrating the architecture of the proposed GaTector](./figs/framework.png)

 ## Data Preparation
+note:
+We use GOO-real to obtain object detection results and GOO-synth to obtain gaze object prediction results

 The GOO dataset contains two subsets: GOO-Sync and GOO-Real.

 You can download GOO-synth from OneDrive: